suparna-here-123/suparna-here-123.github.io/_posts/2023-10-1-DeepDive.md

 tags: [Tech Blog, Article]
 style: fill
 color: success
-description: What is GenAI and how is it changing the world?
+description: What is GenAI and how is it changing the world? <br> Here's my take.
 ---

 ChatGPT is probably in the top few bookmarks in most of our